nestjs/docs.nestjs.com/content/devtools/ci-cd.md

 #### Build preview

 For every published graph we can go back in time and preview how it looked before by clicking at the **Preview** button.
-Furthermore, if the report was generated, we should see the differences higlighted on our graph:
+Furthermore, if the report was generated, we should see the differences highlighted on our graph:

 - green nodes represent added elements
 - light white nodes represent updated elements